equivalentideas/home/_posts/2014-02-17-approaching-principles-for-independent-archives.markdown

 ## Why independent?

-Why set up an archive independly?
+Why set up an archive independently?
 What is the role of projects like [InfoAus](http://infoaus.net/ 'InfoAus is a database journalism project that makes use of open data.'), [OpenAustralia](http://www.openaustralia.org/ 'OpenAustralia aims to make it easy for people to keep tabs on their representatives in Parliament.'), [Homicide Watch](http://homicidewatch.org/ 'Mark every death.
 Remember every victim.
 Follow every case.'), [Dronestagram](http://dronestagram.tumblr.com/ 'The drones-eye view.')
 [Planning Alerts](http://www.planningalerts.org.au/ 'Email alerts of planning applications near you') and [Detention Logs](http://detentionlogs.com.au 'Data, documents and investigations that reveal new perspectives on conditions and events inside immigration detention').
 There are big government archives, libraries, journalism institutions, universities and corporations with programs to preserve and provide access to records.
 Why not leave it to the experts?

-As more services become digital, and more people carry devices creating more data with them more of the time, the amount of interesting evidence worth perserving is exploding.
+As more services become digital, and more people carry devices creating more data with them more of the time, the amount of interesting evidence worth preserving is exploding.
 The tasks of judging what to keep, what to let go and what should never be collected becomes ever more complex.

 The cost of collecting, organising, storing and providing access to this material requires a constant budget, in part because of the unstable nature of digital storage.
 Funding for the types of institutions that run these projects is not increasing to match this demand.

 Already a huge amount of archiving practice has been taken up by corporations like Google, Ansestry and Facebook.
 We don‘t know the future of these projects, [we just know that a lot of these companies have deleted a huge amount information](http://www.archiveteam.org/index.php?title=Deathwatch 'Archive Team Death Watch').
 There's a strong insurance argument for creating diverse, networked archives.

 While there are journalism institutions that publish the primary source material they report on, many don’t.
-There are certainly legitimate reasons not to publish this material with an article, but you often get the impression that the publisher is in a defensive, competitive headspace, not thinking about the longterm value of their work, or the ways in which their audience might want to explore a story.
+There are certainly legitimate reasons not to publish this material with an article, but you often get the impression that the publisher is in a defensive, competitive head space, not thinking about the longterm value of their work, or the ways in which their audience might want to explore a story.
 Most institutions deny access by default.
 Creating open collections of source material is an act of journalism most easily committed by people who don’t live and die by ‘exclusives’.

 It's also just not that easy to organise and provide access to source material, even when institutions want to.
 This stuff is difficult.